tanvir-ishraq/HealifyAI--LLM-based-Healthcare-System/README.md

 ## Data Collection & Processing
 <h4 align="center">Healify-LLM:</h4>

 Engineered new LLM Corpus Dataset of size 6800 samples from scratch.
 Scraping based on healthline.com; To enhance the corpus for user experience, Sample addition was done with my python script.
 Enabling it to provide detailed and accurate answers to a wide range of user questions.
 <!-- The LLM is trained on my from-scratch scraped corpus dataset(based on healthline.com ) of medical queries & professional solutions
 to enhance the corpus for user experience, Sample addition was done with python script . first urls scraping was done from google enabling it to provide detailed and accurate answers to a wide range of medical questions. -->

 <h4 align="center">Disease Model:</h4>

-The Bio_ClinicalBERT model was trained on a kaggle dataset from [Disease-Symptom Knowledge Database](https://people.dbmi.columbia.edu/~friedma/Projects/DiseaseSymptomKB), a database of over hundreds of records at the New York Presbyterian Hospital.
+The Bio_ClinicalBERT model was trained on a kaggle dataset from [Disease-Symptom Knowledge Database](https://people.dbmi.columbia.edu/~friedma/Projects/DiseaseSymptomKB), a database of over hundreds of patient records at the New York Presbyterian Hospital.
 Covering 135 Categories of common and as well as rare yet important health conditions.
 From a total of 400 Symptoms. <br>
  <!-- files
 The massive NLP data were scraped with scraper/nlp_dataset_scraper.py and stored in scraper/quote-nlp-dataset-scraped.csv.
 I employed an effecient tracking management system for scrap of massive NLP data to prevent data loss.  -->

 ## Model Training:
-__Disease Model__: Model was trained with `sklearn`'s ensemble random forest algorithm leveraging mutiple decision tree algorithms. <br>

-__Healify-LLM:__
+<h4 align="center">Healify-LLM:</h4>

 __Hyperparameters__: We used a batch size of 8.
-And learning rate was set dynamically using `Fast-ai`'s `learning rate finder` at every stage.
+And learning rate was set dynamically using `Fast.ai`'s `learning rate finder` at every stage. <br> <br>
-__training Procedures:__
+__Training Procedures:__
+We used `HuggingFace` for the model and imported Fast.ai for hyperparameter tuing
-We used `RoBERTa` (built upon the popular BERT) because it's the QA dataset is complex. training was done using ULMFiT research paper's 3-stage training policy.
+* We used `RoBERTa` (built upon the popular BERT model) because the QA dataset is complex.
+* training was done using [ULMFiT Research Paper](https://arxiv.org/abs/1801.06146)'s 3-stage training policy.
-The model was fine-tuned with 6800 samples with around 98% accuracy in 12 epochs.
+* The model was fine-tuned with 6800 samples with around 98% accuracy in 12 epochs.
 The model was tracked to avoid overfitting observing loss.
-The model was trained using NVIDIA T4 GPU .
+The model was trained using NVIDIA T4 GPU.

+<h4 align="center">Disease Model:</h4>

+Model was trained with `sklearn`'s ensemble random forest algorithm leveraging mutiple decision tree algorithms. <br>